bioinfoUQAM/mirLibSpark/README.md

 cp ../input_samples/100.txt ../input
 ```

-Step 2: verify mirLibSpark program parameters in `stdout`.
+Step 2: verify mirLibSpark program parameters in `stdout` with `--dummy`.
+See the parameter options with `--help`.
 ```
 spark-submit mirLibPipeline.py --dummy
 ```

 Step 3: execute mirLibSpark program from `src` folder.
 Modify the parameters as needed.
-See the parameter options with `--help`.
-Note that the run takes minutes to a few hours, depending on the number of cores and the hardwares.
+Note that the run takes minutes to a few hours, depending on available resources in the hardware.
 ```
 spark-submit mirLibPipeline.py
 ```